farsil/azurenight/README.md

 # Rigel
-Cyan on black theme for both vim and vim-airline.
-Named after the blue star.
+A 256 colors cyan on black theme for both vim and vim-airline named after the blue star.
+Supports gvim and has a fallback 16 colors mode.

 ![Preview](https://farsil.github.io/rigel/images/screenshot.png)